great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/getting_started_with_gx_cloud.md

 - Open Jupyter Notebook

+:::tip
-:::tip Any Python Interpreter or script file will work for the remaining steps in the guide, we recommend using a Jupyter Notebook, since they are included in the OSS GX installation and give the best experience of both composing a script file and running code in a live interpreter.
+Any Python Interpreter or script file will work for the remaining steps in the guide, we recommend using a Jupyter Notebook, since they are included in the OSS GX installation and give the best experience of both composing a script file and running code in a live interpreter.
 :::

-- Set environment variables in the notebook (alternatively, add these as <TechnicalTag tag="data_context" text="Data Context"/> [config variables](/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials))
+- Set environment variables in the notebook (alternatively, add these as [Data Context config variables](/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials))

 ```console
 import os